citrez/website3_del/content/about_2.md

 - [Alison Hill](https://alison.rbind.io/projects/) is a recent find and an absoloute teasure strove of information.

-[Cedric Scherer](https://www.cedricscherer.com/), what a man, what a blog.
+- [Cedric Scherer](https://www.cedricscherer.com/), what a man, what a blog.

-- Julia Silge has an incredible youtube channel, taking you through all things tidymodeling.
+- Julia Silge has an incredible Youtube channel, taking you through all things tidymodeling.
 Super useful resource, if, like me, you'd like a framework to rival scikit-learn that will keep you safely within the confines of Rstudio.
 She also has a [blog](https://juliasilge.com/)

 - [Ryans tutorials](https://ryanstutorials.net/) are a cool resource for introductionary lesson to some programming fundementals